 Twigs are hairless and reddish when young.
 Bud scales are also reddish.
 The terminal bud is slightly flattened with a rounded tip.
 Lateral buds are elongated and held close to the twig.

 Flowers: Striped Maple is dioecious, that is, male and female flowers are on different plants.
 Studies by the US Forest Service indicate the vast majority of trees are male.
 The flowers are bell-shaped, 1/4 inch long and hang in drooping clusters, which appear after the leaves.
 The flower has 5 green sepals, 5 greenish-yellow petals with lobes that flare outward and are slightly longer than the sepals.
 The reproductive parts of male flowers include 6 to 8 stamens with yellow anthers and the female flowers have a 2-carpelled ovary.

-Seed: Fertile female flowers produce a winged, paired fruit (a samara) in late summer, ripening in autumn.
+Seed: Fertile female flowers produce a winged, paired fruit (a samara or 'key') in late summer, ripening in autumn.
 The samara pairs are much more widely spread (90 to 120 degrees) than that of A. spicatum.
 Trees need to be 10+ years old before they produce seed.

 Habitat: Striped Maple is an understory tree of mixed woodlands found in moist soils (acid soil preferred) with moderate light.
 It tolerates deeper shade but becomes spindly.
 It regenerates from seed.